doctorfree/RoonCommandLine/README.md

 Installation
 ------------

-There are three components to install.
-The first is the "roon" shell script.
+There are four components to install.
+First, install the Python Roon API on a system which is on the same local network as your Roon Core.

+    $ pip install roonapi

+The second component is the "roon" shell script.
 This should be copied to a location in your shell execution PATH on all of the systems from which you wish to issue command line Roon controls.

-The second and third components are the Python Roon API frontend shell scripts and the Python Roon API backend Python scripts.
+The third and fourth components are the Python Roon API frontend shell scripts and the Python Roon API backend Python scripts.
 These both get installed on the system on which the Python Roon API is installed.
 Copy this entire repository to the target system.
 Change directory into the Roon subdirectory and execute